Mostafa-wael/RC-car/README.md

   - Supports variable speed -which can be controlled by the bluetooth controller-
   - Supports many motion styles such as: moving in the four main directions, rotating clockwise, rotating anti-clockwise, ...etc

-*this project is served as a partial fulfillment of the Requirements for GEN001 Practical and Engineering Applications (Physics part) for the preparatory year 2018-2019
+*this project is served as a partial fulfillment of the Requirements for GEN001 Practical and Engineering Applications (Physics part) for the preparatory year 2018-2019 Cairo universty, faculty of engineering